ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/Explanation_titlepage.md

     Dr. Winston {\fontsize{14pt}{16pt}\selectfont S}{\textsc{MITH}}     & Chemical Engineering\\
     Mr. Bernard {\fontsize{14pt}{16pt}\selectfont M}{\textsc{ARX}}      & Energy Futures Lab\\
   \end{tabular*}
-                                    % Optional but strongly recommended for readability.
+                                    % Including supervisor names and their affiliations is not
+                                    % required by the Imperial checklist, but it is considered
+                                    % good academic practice and improves clarity.
-                                    % Right column lists affiliations.
+                                    % The left column lists supervisor names; the right column
+                                    % provides their departmental or institutional affiliation.

   % -------------------------------
   % Submission Date